China and UK nuclear power

 It appears that China deemed this an opportunity to export its nuclear expertise and have since made it clear that it wishes to be a global leader in nuclear power – using UK as a springboard to showcase its successes to other countries.
 Away from the UK it could then replicate technology and business models to generate income, also promoting China as an important power across the world and ensuring that other countries want to invest and be on good terms with the nation to win political favour.

-The state-owned China General Nuclear Power Group (CGN) began showing interest in UK nuclear sites, starting with bidding on the nuclear plant Wylfa in Angelsey as part of a consortium in 2012.
-However after the 2014 Energy Dialogue, things really started to take off and state-owned Chinese groups grew from a minority player in UK energy to a major investor.
+The state-owned China General Nuclear Power Group (CGN) began showing interest in UK nuclear sites, starting with bidding on the nuclear plant Wylfa in Angelsey as part of a consortium in 2012, which has now been scrapped.

 Now, CGN works with EDF on several nuclear projects in the UK, including Hinkley Point C where CGN own a 33.5% stake.
-The organisations are also working together at the Bradwell B site in Essex, where CGN hold the majority (66.5%) stake and EDF play a supporting role.
+The organisations are also working together on proposals for a new plant at Bradwell in Essex, in which CGN will hold the majority (66.5%) stake and EDF play a supporting role.

 What are the concerns with Chinese involvement in the UK?

-Theresa May temporarily halted crucial documentation that issued a subsidy towards the Hinkley project in 2016 over concerns with Chinese involvement.
+In 2016, then-Prime Minister Theresa May temporarily halted crucial documentation that issued a subsidy towards the Hinkley project over concerns with Chinese involvement.
 Again in July 2020, the Director of the Centre for Security and Intelligence Studies at the University of Buckingham said that having China involved in nuclear projects could be a ‘ticking time bomb’.

-But since worries began surrounding Chinese state-owned technology company Huawei’s involvement in the UK’s 5G network, there have been larger concerns raised over CGN’s involvement in nuclear energy plants, particularly from other countries like the US.
+But since worries began surrounding Chinese state-owned technology company Huawei’s involvement in the UK’s 5G network, there have been larger concerns raised over CGN’s involvement in nuclear energy plants, particularly from other countries including the USA.

-In fact, US Secretary of State accused Beijing of ‘coercive bullying tactics’ and affirmed that the US ‘stands ready to assist our friends in the UK with any needs they have’.
+In fact, a previous US Secretary of State accused Beijing of ‘coercive bullying tactics’ and affirmed that the US ‘stands ready to assist our friends in the UK with any needs they have’.
 He suggested that the Chinese Communist Party was using Huawei to extend its surveillance practices in other countries and some fear similar issues could arise from Chinese involvement with nuclear power as well as 5G infrastructure.
+Now there is a new administration under President Biden, the relationship with China may differ, but this remains to be seen.

 Essentially concerns in nuclear power boil down to similar issues as 5G.
 Some people are hesitant to accept Chinese involvement in infrastructure projects over fears of cyber-security breaches and spying.
 Ex-Chancellor George Osborne was even rumoured to say about spying ‘they are going to do it anyway so we might as well get the investment’.